-There are few things that strum my heart strings as much as watching my husband love our daughter.
-From donning chef hat and apron to work at her play kitchen with her, singing along to Daniel Tiger’s theme song–which he knows by heart–and providing her with every need and want all come together to paint a beautiful daddy daughter picture that I’m honored to be a part of.
+Few things strum my heartstrings as much as watching my husband love our daughter.
+From donning a chef hat and apron to work at her play kitchen with her, singing along to Daniel Tiger’s theme song–which he knows by heart–and providing her with every need and want, all come together to paint a beautiful daddy-daughter picture that I’m honored to be a part of.

 4. We get to dress them up!

-Despite sporting my yoga pants, baggy tee, and messy bun daily, I actually have some pretty serious dress up skills.
+Despite sporting my yoga pants, baggy tee, and messy bun daily, I actually have some pretty great dress-up skills.
 Much thought is spent dressing my daughter, and I’m surprised I haven’t gone broke yet (thanks a lot, Target).
 Picking out her outfit and matching accessories each day is one of my favorite parts of being a girl mom.